-Sulfonamides (see Table: Sulfonamides) are synthetic bacteriostatic antibiotics that competitively inhibit conversion of p-aminobenzoic acid to dihydropteroate, which bacteria need for folate synthesis and ultimately purine and DNA synthesis.
+Sulfonamides are synthetic bacteriostatic antibiotics that competitively inhibit conversion of p-aminobenzoic acid to dihydropteroate, which bacteria need for folate synthesis and ultimately purine and DNA synthesis.
 Humans do not synthesize folate but acquire it in their diet, so their DNA synthesis is less affected.

-Two sulfonamides, sulfisoxazole and sulfamethizole, are available as single drugs for oral use.
+Three sulfonamides, sulfisoxazole, sulfamethizole, and sulfasalazine, are available as single drugs for oral use.
 Sulfamethoxazole is coformulated with trimethoprim (as TMP/SMX).
 Sulfadoxine combined with pyrimethamine is available for oral use.

-Sulfonamides available for topical use include silver sulfadiazine and mafenide burn cream, sulfanilamide vaginal cream and suppositories containing sulfanilamide, and ophthalmic sulfacetamide.
+Sulfonamides available for topical use include silver sulfadiazine and mafenide burn cream, sulfanilamide vaginal cream and suppositories, and sulfacetamide ophthalmic.

 Sulfonamides are active against

 Sulfasalazine can be used orally for inflammatory bowel disease.

 Topical sulfonamides can be used to treat the following: